Golden generation: Croatia (1994–1996, 2003–2010)

-Croatia (2003-2010)

-Croatia's second golden generation in handball emerged in the early 2000's following Croatia's seven year massive decline after winning the gold medal at the 1996 Olympics in Atlanta, the team was taken over by a known Croatian coach Lino Červar after their worst ever performance at the international scene in 2002 and in the span of 18 months they went from being the worst ranked team at the 2002 European Championship to being World Champions (2003) and Olympic Winners (2004).
+Croatia's second golden generation in handball emerged in the early 2000's following Croatia's seven-year massive decline after winning the gold medal at the 1996 Olympics in Atlanta, the team was taken over by a known Croatian coach Lino Červar after their worst ever performance at the international scene in 2002 and in the span of 18 months they went from being the worst ranked team at the 2002 European Championship to being World Champions (2003) and Olympic Winners (2004).
 They finished fourth at the European Championship in 2004 and 2006 and the 2008 Olympics in Peking.
 The weakest result of this era was fifth ranked place at the 2007 World Championship in Germany.
 Combined with two gold medals, under Lino Červar they played four more finals (2005, 2008, 2009, 2010) losing all four to Spain, Denmark and their biggest ever rivals France twice.
 Lino Červar stepped down as the coach following third consecutive loss at the 2010 European Championship final, he was replaced by his assistant coach and former Croatian captain Slavko Goluža.
 The era is defined by legendary players like Ivano Balić, one of the world's best players, and features a squad that included many prominent athletes such as Slavko Goluža, Igor Vori, Blaženko Lacković, Denis Špoljarić, Mirza Džomba, Goran Šprem, Petar Metličić and Vlado Šola.
 In the later years following retirements of many experienced and older players, younger players started to arrive on the scene who had a big impact in upcoming years such as Domagoj Duvnjak, who'd later become one of the world's best players, Ivan Čupić, Zlatko Horvat, Marko Kopljar, Manuel Štrlek and Mirko Alilović.

+Rugby union

+France (2020–present)

+Following the appointment of Fabien Galthié as head coach of the national team, France has seen an influx of talent dubbed a "golden generation."
+Largely attributed to the establishment of the JIFF (joueurs issus des filières de formation, loosely translated as "academy-trained players") rules, the generation first emerged after winning three straight World Rugby Under 20 Championships in 2018, 2019 and 2023, before seeing success at the senior level with a Grand Slam in 2022 and back-to-back Six Nations Championships in 2025 and 2026.
+At club level, French sides have won six straight Champions Cups from 2020 to 2026 and all but two Challenge Cups in the same period.
+The side is captained by Antoine Dupont, who won the Men's 15s Player of the Year in 2021 and is widely regarded as one of the best players of all time, and perhaps the greatest No. 9 to play in the modern era.
+In the Six Nations, Louis Bielle-Biarrey set a new record for most tries scored by one player in a single tournament with eight in 2025, before breaking his own record the following year with nine.
+Other key players that have emerged include Mickaël Guillard, Thomas Ramos, Grégory Alldritt, Damian Penaud, Jean-Baptiste Gros, Thibaud Flament, Cameron Woki, Romain Ntamack and Yoram Moefana.